nguyenquanghungktmt/Python-crawl-data-tool/README.md

 Selenium WebDriver creates a driver to the page to control the web page.
 This driver is responsible for sending launch commands and then interacting directly with browsers.
 To interact with elements in the browser, it is necessary to find the element through Xpath.

-To determine the Xpath of elements on the web page, I use an extension called Selenium IDE.
+To determine the Xpath of elements on the web page, I use an extension called [https://chrome.google.com/webstore/detail/selenium-ide/mooikfkahbdckldjjndioackbalphokd](Selenium IDE).
 This extension records all web page manipulation actions and records the address of the object just executed.
-For example, if you click on a data box on a web page, the utility will record the onclick event and the corresponding address of that button.
+For example, if you click on a data box on a web page, the extension will record the onclick event and the corresponding address of that button.

 Then, when you have the Xpath, call the find_element function to let the driver identify the element and then execute the job of getting data or other events such as clicking on the object.